Meowrin/al-guides-temporary/Beginner General Guide.md

 Seriously though, I can't TL;DR more on this section, you have to read the wiki, it's just that complicated if you want to optimize exp/oil ratio and other things:
   * **Decorations do not have to be put down to increase your comfort.**
   * Dorm slots is recommended to spend your gems on even as a F2P as permanent upgrades, the 6th slot is debatable but still very valuable should you able to afford it.
+  * Floor 1 restores a bonus 20 morale per hour while floor 2 is 30 morale per hour and both floor can exceed the normal cap of 119 morale to get EXP bonus
   * Quote from the wiki of the recommended build order (reasoning and mathwork on the wiki):
     - The first expansion due to its favorable ratio of Comfort per Furniture coin.
     - High-Comfort limited event items, as this will increase the maximum achievable Comfort beyond what is possible by permanently available items alone.
 Also grab anything that is aesthetically pleasing to you.